themisir/themisir.com/content/posts/awk-vm.md

 record4Field1
 ```

-Let's feed this file into a simple awk command:
+wet's feed this fiwe into a simpwe a-awk command:

 ```shell
 cat ./data.txt | awk '{ print $1 }'
 ```

-This will result in the following output:
+this wiww wesuwt in the fowwowing o-output:

 ```
 record1Field1